| || |

 | || The Green House |

 Under a green house framework, this exhibit features interesting facts about common household items and activities that contribute to climate change, along with alternative actions that can undo harmful impacts.
-Among the Green House features is a self-guided electronic quiz that allows visitors to test their knowledge on carbon generation and to how they stack up on the subject.
-Visitors can also use their own power to light an incandescent and compact fluorescent bulb and make a hair blow dryer work.
+Visitors can also use their own power to light an incandescent and LED bulb and make a hair dryer work.

 | || Green/Not-Green Game Show |